hpv-information-centre/reportcompiler/doc/parameters_specification.rst

 Mandatory parameters
 ********************

-The document parameter can have any number of keys, but some of them might be forced to appear by defining the *params_mandatory* value.
+The document parameter can have any number of keys, but some of them might be forced to appear by defining the *mandatory* value.
 This value is a list of the keys that must appear in the document parameter; otherwise, a ValueError will be raised.
 When generating a list of documents, each document parameter will be checked before the generation process to ensure that all arguments are valid.
 For instance, a country report might have any number of optional parameters but it might require a country identifier ('iso'):

 .. code-block:: javascript

    {
-	"params_mandatory": ['iso']
+	"mandatory": ['iso']
    }